 Representation of clients in all aspects of the Universal Service Low-Income Program, including legislative and rulemaking advocacy, preparing and advancing compliance plans, developing regulatory compliance strategies, and preparing and prosecuting applications for eligible telecommunications carrier status at the FCC and state commissions.

 Providing regulatory advice and strategic counsel regarding stock acquisitions and asset purchase agreements for carriers, including Lifeline providers.

 Preparing responses and strategies for Universal Service Administrative Company audits for Lifeline-eligible telecommunications carriers.

 Preparing a monthly summary and analysis of spectrum policy for a defense and aerospace government contractor.

 Assisting carriers to negotiate and draft consent decrees with the FCC’s Enforcement Bureau.

-Assisting aeronautical, maritime and land mobile satellite service providers with experimental and commercial licensing at the FCC.
+Assisted aeronautical, maritime and land mobile satellite service providers with experimental and commercial licensing at the FCC.

-Drafting a comprehensive telecommunications and cable code for a U.S. state government.
+Drafted a comprehensive telecommunications and cable code for a U.S. state government.

-Assisting an FCC licensee with spectrum lease and sublease applications.
+Assisted an FCC licensee with spectrum lease and sublease applications.